-Welcome back to Hey Chef, a series where we ask pros around the country for tips on how to use ingredients we love.
-Today: cranberries above and beyond the Thanksgiving table.
+Welcome to Hey Chef, a series where we ask pros around the country for tips on how to use ingredients we love.
+This edition is about cranberries above and beyond the Thanksgiving table.

 For most of us, cranberries only hit the dinner table once a year, and for that day, our Thanksgiving Survival Guide has all the cranberry sauces you need.
 We even have some cocktail and dessert recipes to consider.
 But we wanted to ask the experts for even more ways to use these tart, bracing berries all season long.